-The contest will be held from 1:00pm to 4:00pm, in the Math/CS Mac lab.
-FREE FOOD, snacks and drinks will be provided.
-Teams of three students (or less, if you like) will attempt to solve 3-5 programming problems.
+The contest will be held from 1:00pm to 5:00pm, in the either OLRI 256 or OLRI 258.
+Snacks and drinks will be provided.
+Teams of three students (or less, if you like) will attempt to solve 5-7 programming problems.
 Participants should arrive at 12:45pm to get instructions.
 The official languages for this contest are C, C++, or Java, but students are welcome to participate using any language they like, provided it is available on the lab machines.
 The team which solves the most problems will win (see details of scoring below).
-The top teams using C, C++, or Java will continue on to the Regional Programming Contest in November, with a chance for the International Programming Contest, held in Egypt in spring 2011.
+The top teams using C, C++, or Java will continue on to the Regional Programming Contest in November.

-If you want to sign up and haven't yet, send e-mail to Susan Fox
+If you want to sign up and haven't yet, fill out the Google form at the URL below.

 Take a look at the ACM's contest web site for information about the regional and international contests, on which our local contest is modeled.
 There are links to online collections of problems to practice with, and perhaps good advice for contest strategies.

 Here is a Word document that contains copies of last year's regional programming contest questions.

 Plan on arriving at 12:45pm, as we will be giving out instructions.
 The contest will begin promptly at 1:00pm whether you are here or not.